Jojendersie/Epsilon-Intersection/README.md

 The following table gives an overview over the implemented intersection methods.
 The numbers are performance indices (relative numbers) and can be used to compare a method's realtive execution speed.
+Cells with a * are implemented but not measured.

 Benchmarkconfigs: i7-4510U, VS2013, /O2, Win32 and the same with an i7-4950S

                  | Box  | Cap. | Disc | DOP  | Ell. | Fru. | Line | OBox | OEl. | Pla. | Poi. | Ray  | Sph. | The. | Tri. |